mirum8/jnscli/README.md

 </div>
 JnsCLI is a command-line interface for Jenkins, the popular CI/CD automation server.
 This tool allows you to interact with your Jenkins server directly from the command line, making it easier to manage jobs, builds, and server configurations without the need for the web interface.
+It also supports AI-powered error analysis to help you quickly identify and fix build errors.

 ## Table of Contents